Meet the founders

 From church outreach to an incorporated 501(c)(3)…

 God was faithful to bring along just the right people at just the right time.
 Before the pandemic, you could find us at the nursing home every Sunday afternoon, offering Sunday school, singing hymns, praying with residents, visiting with residents, and helping residents and staff any way we could.
-It wasn’t long before we thought, “why aren’t more churches doing this?”
-And then we started to get questions like, “Do you go to other nursing homes too?
+It wasn’t long before we thought, “Why aren’t more churches doing this?”
+And then we started to get questions and comments like, “Do you go to other nursing homes too?
 My dad’s nursing home really needs this.”

 We used the time of the covid lockdowns to start the process of incorporating and becoming a 501(c)(3) with the goal of expanding our outreach and helping other churches or groups get involved.
 We also got creative with how we could still help nursing homes without going inside their facilities.
 This is how we started many of our printable resources for activities directors.